jayelm/lsl/README.md

 In addition, a CodaLab executable paper (docker containers with code, data, and experiment runs) is available [here](https://bit.ly/lsl_acl20).

-The codebase is split into two repositories, `shapeworld` and `birds`, for the diffrent tasks explored in this paper.
+The codebase is split into two repositories, `shapeworld` and `birds`, for the different tasks explored in this paper.
 Each have their own READMEs, instructions, and licenses, since they were extended from different existing codebases.